 - Easier than Brick and Mortar – In the past, expanding a retail business meant going through the process of opening a new brick and mortar store.
 The Internet makes it much simpler and cost-effective for businesses to grow.

-Deciding Which Online Sales Channels are Right for Your Business
+Deciding Which eCommerce Sales Channels are Right for Your Business

 Realizing the need to expand into multiple sales channels is the first step; the next one is deciding exactly which are the best sales channels for your business.
 There are dozens of platforms out there, so deciding on which one to focus upon can seem overwhelming.
 Here are the key factors and some questions to consider when choosing the best online sales channels for your business: